Farm School FAQs

 Q: Do you accept international applications?

-A: Since this program is primarily hands-on, you must be legally staying in BC during the period and be able to get yourself to the farm in Richmond for classes starting in March.
-This extension program is non-credited, international participants who wish to take this program will not be eligible for applying student visas.
+A: Since this program is primarily hands-on, you must be legally staying in BC during the period and be able to get yourself to the farm in Richmond for in-person discussion sesseions starting in March.
+This extension program is non-credited.
+International participants who wish to take this program will not be eligible for applying student visas.

 Q: What academic recognition do I get upon compilation of the program?

 A: You will receive a certificate of completion.
-Our program is a farmer training program run by the Institute for Sustainable Food Systems, This extension program does not afford academic credits and cannot be transferred towards fromal academic programs.
+Our program is a farmer training program run by the Institute for Sustainable Food Systems.
+This extension program does not afford academic credits and cannot be transferred towards formal academic programs.

 Q: How do we measure the success rate of the program?
 What have program participants gone on to do?
 What are my options?

-A: Our goal is that participants finish this program with the confidence to start their own farming business and/or the desire to engage in their local food systems in practical and meaningful ways to help foster sustainability.
-Our objective is to expose our participants to small-scale, ecologically beneficial, direct to consumer agriculture - and share the techniques, methods, values and ethic that go along with this.
+A: Our goal is to equip participants with the confidence to start their own farming business after completing this program and build the culture to engage their local food systems in practical and meaningful ways to help foster sustainability.
+Our objective is to expose our participants to small-scale, ecologically beneficial, direct-to-consumer agriculture - and share the techniques, methods, values, and ethics that go along with this.
 We want to foster a strong base of knowledge and passion for our participants to then bring that back into their communities and industries.
-Participants have gone on to work on other farms, manage other farms, buy their own land, start their own farm, go into teaching in farming, policy development, not-for-profits, food industry, farmers markets, work for farming businesses like West Coast Seeds etc. And of course we try to hire past participants to work with KPU Farm Schools whenever possible.
-There are many avenues that participants can pursue after completion of the program depending on their interests, experience and aspirations and we consider all of them a “success”.
+Participants have gone on to work on other farms, manage other farms, buy their own land, start their own farm, go into teaching in farming, policy development, not-for-profits, food industry, farmers markets, work for farming businesses like West Coast Seeds, etc. We try to hire past participants to work with KPU Farm Schools whenever possible.
+There are many avenues that participants can pursue after completion of the program depending on their interests, experience, and aspirations and we consider all of them a “success”.

 Q: If I am interested in learning about topics that won't be taught/won't be a main focus at RFS will there still be opportunities for me to learn these topics or for them to be incorporated into the program?

-A: Yes, of course, we want to support your learning and skill-building in any way we can.
-The lower mainland is full of wonderful farmers eager to see more people engaged in ecologically sound, community focused farming so we would love to connect you with someone in our network and/or other farms to volunteer at etc. We are also constantly updating the program so we stay up to date with what people are looking to learn.
-Therefore we welcome the feedback in order to keep making the program better.
+A: Yes, we want to support your learning and skill-building in any way we can.
+The lower mainland is full of wonderful farmers eager to see more people engaged in ecologically sound, community-focused farming so we would love to connect you with someone in our network, or other farms to volunteer at, etc. We are also constantly updating the program, so we stay updated with what people are looking to learn.
+Therefore we welcome the feedback to keep making the program better.

 Q: What is the difference between the Sustainable Agriculture Degree Program and KPU Richmond Farm School?
 Do they both cover the same material?
 Would it make sense to enroll in both?

 Q: Is the farm Certified Organic?
-Are there any classes on the organic certification process?
+Are there any sessions covering the topic of organic certification process?

 A: Yes, the KPU Farm on Garden City Lands is a Certified Organic Farm.
 All practices that we will teach will be in line with the Organic Guidelines and therefore all the produce we grow will be certified organic.
-In addition to being certified organic, we value regenerative and sustainable practices that care for the earth and are constanly seeking to improve and to align with agroecological principles.
-There will likely be a class on the basics of the certification process.
+In addition to being certified organic, we value regenerative and sustainable practices that care for the earth and are constantly seeking to improve and align with agroecological principles.
+There will likely be a discussion session on the basics of the certification process.

 Specific